kyleaoman/martini/docs/source/sph_kernels/index.rst

     sph_kernel.kernel(np.linspace(0, 1, 200))

 returns a finely-sampled smoothing kernel.
-Note that this function expects a dimensionless array as input.
+Note that this function expects a dimensionless array (radius normalized by the radius of compact support, that is the radius where the kernel function reaches 0; in other words the kernel function is non-zero between 0 and 1) as input.

 There are also functions that evaluate the kernel at a given radius for a given smoothing length (FWHM).
 These are available as: